lielu/thyme/REFACTORING_SUMMARY.md

 ## 🏁 Conclusion

-This refactoring transforms the Kiosk Clock from a personal script into a professional, community-ready open source project.
+This refactoring transforms Thyme from a personal script into a professional, community-ready open source project.
 The new architecture provides:

 - **Better Code Quality**: Following industry best practices
 - **Enhanced User Experience**: Easier setup and configuration